Older Adult Companion Care: What I Learned From My Grandmother

 What is companion care?

-Companion care is when an individual visits, socializes, provides emotional support, and companionship for older adults.
+Companion care is when an individual visits, socializes, provides emotional support, and companionship for an older adult or adults.
 Companion care can also include “odds and ends” services like transportation, grocery shopping, light housework, and more.

 How can companion care improve health?